quark0/CGL/README.md

 Learning the Concept Graph from Educational Data

 ## Description
-An implementation of the CGL.Rank algorithm described in
+This is an implementation of CGL.Rank algorithms (plain, sparse and transductive) developed in the following papers:
+>Hanxiao Liu, Wanli Ma, Yiming Yang, and Jaime Carbonell.
+"Learning Concept Graphs from Online Educational Data."
+Journal of Artificial Intelligence Research 55 (2016): 1059-1090.
->Yang, Yiming, Hanxiao Liu, Jaime Carbonell, and Wanli Ma.
-"Concept Graph Learning from Educational Data."
+>Yiming Yang, Hanxiao Liu, Jaime Carbonell, and Wanli Ma.
+"Concept graph learning from educational data."
 In Proceedings of the Eighth ACM International Conference on Web Search and Data Mining, pp. 159-168.
 ACM, 2015.

-Optimization is carried out based on an inexact Newton's method, where the preconditioned conjugate gradient method is used to approximate the Newton direction.

-For more details, please refer to the [NSF project website](http://bonda.lti.cs.cmu.edu/teacher/)
+For more details about the task & datasets please refer to our [project webpage](http://bonda.lti.cs.cmu.edu/teacher/).

 ## Usage
-To conduct 3-fold cross-validation, simply run
+To carry out cross-validation, run
 ```
 ./main
 ```
-The program loads its configurations from `config.m`.
+Configurations of the program are located at `config.m`.

 ## Author
 Hanxiao Liu, Carnegie Mellon University